EnviroDIY/ModularSensors/docs/Getting-Started/Getting-Started.md

 ## Library Installation<!--! {#page_getting_started_libraries} -->

-Before you can use this library, you'll need to install it and all of its so your compiler in the IDE can find them.
+Before you can use this library, you'll need to install it and all of its dependencies so your compiler in the IDE can find them.
 It is **crucial** that you get the correct version of each dependency to work with the version of the Modular Sensors library you are using.
 If you have mismatched versions of the library and its dependencies your logger program will almost certainly fail to compile or function.